 Do not install the SUN2000L outdoors in salt areas.
 A salt area refers to the region within 500 meters from the coast or prone to sea breeze.

-Sea breeze or not, the Huawei inverter specifications claims the inverter has “natural cooling”.
+Sea breeze or not, the Huawei inverter specifications claim the inverter has “natural cooling”.
 I’ve shown in other blogs, that when SMA and ABB say “natural cooling” they are just kidding.
-The SMA and ABB have internal fans.
-But it was nice to see that when Huawei say “natural cooling” they mean “no fan”.
+The SMA and ABB inverters have internal fans.
+But it was nice to see that when Huawei says “natural cooling” they mean “no fan”.
 An internal fan in an inverter is considered a weak spot – another moving part.
 But if you don’t install a fan, the concern is high temperatures will shorten the life of the capacitors.
+However, Huawei claims their secret to cooling the inverter is in component placement and how they use the entire case of the inverter as an effective heat sink.

 This is why the Huawei inverter specification states: